Match Your Business Model to Your Exact Constraint: Client Leverage Diagnostic for $70K–$110K Operators

 The 3 constraints every business has:

-3. Capacity constraint: Not enough team to scale (bottleneck = hiring/delegation)
+Capacity constraint: Not enough team to scale

 Each constraint requires a different leverage type:

-This lets you match the model to the bottleneck.
+Matching the leverage type to your specific constraint lets you match the model to the bottleneck.

-• Time maxed?
-The premium model earns more per hour.
+Time maxed, the premium model earns more per hour.

-• Capacity building?
-The hybrid model bridges the team.
+Capacity building, the hybrid model bridges the team.

-Tight matching = growth without constraint violation.
+Tight matching means growth without constraint violation.

 The 3 Leverage Types have been run across 100+ businesses at $50K–$150K.